Moving To Germany in 2023 [19-Step How-To English Guide]

 Once you have your Anmeldung, then you can consider using the services of a traditional private German bank like Commerzbank.

-First things first, you do not need to speak German in order to move, live, and work in Germany.
-However, you will of course have benefits by speaking and understanding German.
+You do not need to speak German in order to move, live, and work in Germany.
+However, you will integrate faster and understand the German culture a bit better if you speak German.

 The German language is tough!
-If you are new in this beautiful country, don’t pressure yourself to speak fluently during your first months, heck even years!
+If you are new in this beautiful country, don’t pressure yourself to speak fluently during your first months!

-If you have the time, we recommend you to learn some basic German words and sayings before moving to Germany.
+We recommend you learn some basic German words and sayings before moving to Germany.
 In our experience, Germans don’t mind speaking English as long as you have shown some effort to speak German beforehand.

 Nowadays, there are a lot of resources to learn the basics of German.
 However, one of the best ways is by actively using the language and getting direct feedback from a professional teacher.
-Lingoda is our favorite online language school, as they have small classes and great flexibility.
+Lingoda is our favorite online language school, with small classes and great flexibility.

 The basic German phrases we would recommend for you to learn are: